-- Shredded lettuce
+- Shredded lettuce, for serving

-- Shredded Mexican cheese
+- Shredded Mexican cheese, for serving

-- Fresh Salsa
+- Fresh Salsa, for serving

-Add chiles, 1 cup Coke, chunky salsa, brown sugar, tomato paste, chili powder, and cumin to the pressure cooking pot; stir to combine.
-Add the pork to the pressure cooking pot.
+- Add chiles, 1 cup Coke, chunky salsa, brown sugar, tomato paste, chili powder, and cumin to the pressure cooking pot; stir to combine.
+Add the pork.

-Pour the meat into a colander to drain juices.
+- Pour the meat into a colander to drain juices.

 *I used Frontera Red Chile Enchilada Sauce